-DATE OF ORC REPORT:
+DATE OF ORC REPORT: September 5, 2003

-- A. DCA OBJECTIONS, RECOMMENDATIONS AND COMMENTS - B. STAFF RECOMMENDATION
+- A. DCA OBJECTIONS, RECOMMENDATIONS AND COMMENTS: The DCA had no objections, recommendations, or comments concerning this amendment. - B. STAFF RECOMMENDATION: Adopt the amendment as transmitted.

 PART VI - BOARD OF COUNTY COMMISSIONERS HEARING FOR ADOPTION OF PROPOSED AMENDMENT